What Is Need-Based Financial Aid?

 Many organizations also award grants and scholarships for specific demographics and those pursuing certain fields.
 It’s far better to accept free money through grants and scholarships before taking out any loans.

-If you do end up borrowing money to pay for college, you can consider refinancing your student loans.
+If you do end up borrowing money to pay for college, you may want to consider refinancing your student loans.
 Doing so can help qualifying borrowers reduce their interest rate, which could lower the amount paid over the life of the loan.
 Note that refinancing federal loans eliminates them from borrower protections and benefits like PSLF and income-driven repayment plans.

 Photo credit: iStock/MicroStockHub